Coach Splendorio's Health Class

 Developing Differently

 People are all a little different from each other, so it makes sense that they don't all develop in the same way.
 During puberty, everyone changes at his or her own pace.
-Maybe some of your friends are getting their period, and you haven't developed breasts yet.
-Maybe your best friend's voice has changed, and you think you still sound like a kid.
-Or maybe you're sick of being the tallest girl in your class or the only boy who has to shave.
+Maybe you're sick of being the tallest girl in your class or the only boy who has to shave.
+It all balances out as we all age.

 In a few cases, kids who are developing very early or who are very late in starting have a problem that may need to be checked or treated.
 If you are concerned about that possibility, talk with your parents and schedule a visit with your doctor.
 Your doctor knows all about puberty and can help determine if you are developing normally.